9 Unusual Things to do in Vienna: Where the Guidebooks Won’t Take You

 The Fälschermuseum, or Museum of Art Fakes, is directly across from the Hundertwasserhaus.
 This “criminal” art museum is unique in Europe and probably worldwide.
 It is filled with faked paintings and mystery stories.
 Thieves always have interesting stories up their sleeves.

-For example, one English master forger hid “time-bombs” in his paintings.
+For example, one English master forger hid “time bombs” in his paintings.
 Eric Hebborn found eternal peace in a very, very suspicious way right after his book “The Art Forger's Handbook” was published.
 They found him lying in the street with head trauma.
 Dutch artist Han van Meegeren cheated German Hermann Göring into buying fake paintings during World War II, an act that made him a national hero.
+I really liked the impressive collection of fake art which is sometimes more interesting than the originals of famous artists because of its story.

 Even "faked" fake paintings exist!
 This isn’t just for art lovers; this is for lovers of compelling stories and amazing plot twists.

-• Museum of Art Fakes, Löwengasse 28 (via the Hundertwasserhaus)
+• Museum of Art Fakes, Löwengasse 28 (via the Hundertwasserhaus), a bit of City Center

 • Open Tuesday to Thursday 10 am–4 pm, Friday to Sunday 10 am–5 pm, closed on Mondays